Code-Institute-Submissions/OctoMuyThai_MS1_Project/README.md

 ## User experience

+### User Stories
+* As a site user, I want to be able to easily navigate to other pages on the website to access specific information.
+* As a site user, I want to know the name of the gym.
+* As a site user, I want to know why I should join this gym.
+* As a site user, I want to be able to see any Muy Thai techniques I'm interested in learning.
+* As a site user, I want to know the timing of the classes at the gym.
+* As a site user, I want to know the price of membership at the gym.
+* As a site user, I want to be able to join the gym.
+* As a site user, I want to find directions to get to the gym.

 ### Strategy Plane

 The goal of the website for the business owner of the gym is to encourage new students to take up and practice the martial art of Muy Thai at the OctoMuyThai gym.